saqibmaj/saqibmaj.github.io/src/content/note/home network/home-network.md

 ### IoT VLAN
 ![vlan.png](./vlan.png)

 Placed Internet of Things (IoT) devices in a segmented Virtual Local Area Network (VLAN) enhances security by isolating them from the main network, reducing the attack surface.
 This containment limits the potential impact of a compromised IoT device, preventing lateral movement to critical systems.
-It also allows for more granular control over traffic, enabling stricter access controls and monitoring for suspicious activity.
+It also allows for more granular control over traffic, enabling stricter access controls and monitoring for suspicious activity. <br><br><br>

 # Challenges